dvera/riskreport/biomarker/wbc.md

 ## White Blood Cell Count

-"White Blood Cell (WBC) Count (also called leukocytes) is a measurement of your white blood cells, which are part of your immune system.
-They are a type of blood cell made in your bone marrow and found in your blood and lymph tissue (part of your immune system).
-WBCs help your body fight off infections and other diseases."
+White Blood Cell (WBC) Count (also called leukocytes) is a measurement of white blood cells, which are part of the immune system.
+They are a type of blood cell made in the bone marrow and found in blood and lymph tissue (part of your immune system).
+WBCs help the body fight off infections and other diseases.

 <div style="display: flex; flex-direction: column; gap: 10px;">